PalEON-Project/RW-2-BIO/sites/HARVARD/ReadMe_v2.0_102020.txt

 Using the available tree-ring and diameter estimates for trees at the site, we fit and sampled from a STAN statistical model that estimates annual diameter for each individual in the dataset.
 We, then, used the diameter estimations to estimate aboveground biomass for each individual.
 For more detailed information on the statistical model, see the STAN model documentation in the model repository.

 For this site, we ran the STAN RW + Census model and the STAN RW only model.
 3 chains were run for both models with 5000 iterations.
-Looking at the figures, we noted convergence within the final *** iterations, and we thinned these final iterations from all three chains, taking only 300 values for estimating aboveground biomass.
+The two models differ in that the RW + Census model is further constrained by the measured diameters from the census information, while the RW only model is only contained by information from the tree ring data.
+Looking at the figures, we noted better convergence within the final 500 iterations, and we thinned these final iterations from all three chains, taking only 300 values for estimating aboveground biomass.
 The final model samples are processed to give individual-level diameter and biomass estimates and species-level biomass estimates for the site.

 Biomass was estimated using taxa-level allometric equations given by Chojnacky et. al (2014) that estimate aboveground biomass (AB; in Kg) from diameter at breast height (DBH; in cm).
 The equation is as follows, where BO and B1 are estimated for a wide array of tree taxa: AB = exp(B0 + B1 * log(DBH)).
 We used the file titled "acronym_to_chojnacky_v0.1.csv" to match the species from the tree ring dataset to the Chojnacky coefficients.
 (Chojnacky, D.C., L.S.
 Heath, and J.C.
 Jenkins (2014).
 Updated generalized biomass equations for North American tree species.
 Forestry (87): 129-151.)